digideskio/IntroToGit/README.md

 - Once you've done that, click the button that says "Compare and pull request", and create a pull request to add your changes to the Redbrick repo.

+# Workshop Stretch Goals #

+If you've managed to do all that, try and figure out why our tests are failing and file a Pull Request to fix them. `git bisect` might help you find out when it failed.